jLopezbarb/movies-with-helm/README.md

-# Movies App with Helma
+# Movies App with Helm

 This example shows how to leverage [Okteto](https://github.com/okteto/okteto) to develop a Node.js + React Sample App directly in Kubernetes.
 The Node + React Sample App is deployed using a [Helm Chart](https://github.com/okteto/movies/tree/main/chart).
 It creates the following components: